akhealth/EIS-Modernization/pws/search.md

 c)  Coordinate with the COR and potentially another vendor, and
     implement the Transition Plan according to the COR’s direction.

-d)  Provide assistance to the COR, Alaska Product Manager, and potentially
-    other State staff to stand-up the application.

 ##### 5.5.2 Transition Activities

 During the transition to the State of Alaska and/or a new contractor, the